The IB PYP Learner Profile at Home: Easy Ways Parents Can Reinforce It

 Bringing the Learner Profile Home

 Families do not need to replicate school at home.
-The Learner Profile is not a checklist to complete.
-It is a set of qualities that grow through relationships, routines, and everyday conversations.
+The Learner Profile is not a checklist to complete or another parenting standard to feel guilty about by Thursday evening.
+It is a collection of qualities that grow slowly through relationships, routines, conversations, mistakes, and ordinary moments.
+Some days you will nurture these beautifully.
+Some days everyone will survive on toast and emotional recovery.
+Both count.